-At the time I began Aikido in Virginia, there was a gentleman, Brian Kelley (kelleyki.com), that was also teaching a class using very realistic metal swords twice a week at the school.
-I would sometimes watch what they were doing after the aikido class and learned that it was called Iaido.
+At the time I began aikido in Virginia, there was a gentleman, Brian Kelley (kelleyki.com), that was teaching a class using very realistic metal swords twice a week at the aikido school.
+I would sometimes watch what they were doing after the aikido class and learned that it was called iaido.
 I came to know Brian as he was a senior student in the Aikido classes.
-Given my new found love in Aikido, I was not initially interested.
-After a year in Aikido, for some reason which I can’t really explain, I became intrigued by Brian’s classes.
-I recall a period of internal debate because this art did not seem to agree with the philosophy I was learning from Aikido.
-A philosophy that was one of the reasons I was attracted to Aikido.
+Given my new found love in aikido, I was not initially interested.
+After a year, for some reason which I still can’t really explain, I became intrigued by Brian’s classes.
+I recall a period of internal debate because this art did not seem to agree with the philosophy I was learning from aikido.
+A philosophy that was one of the reasons I was attracted to aikido.
 Life is full of contradictions.
-I soon was training with Kelley Sensei and learning and enjoying Iaido while continuing my progress in Aikido.
-(Kelley Sensei began his training in Iaido in 1980 with Mitsuzuka Sensei who was doing seminars at the New England Aikikai.)
-A happy and intense training time in my life when I was just a student soaking up what I could.
-Within a few years, I was learning to teach beginning aikido classes including a course at University of Virginia, but while there I always was able to be just a student in Iaido.
+I soon was training with Kelley Sensei and learning and enjoying Iaido while continuing my progress in aikido.
+(Kelley Sensei began his training in iaido in 1980 with Mitsuzuka Sensei who was then doing seminars at the New England Aikikai.)
+This was a happy and intense training time in my life when I was just a student soaking up what I could.
+Within a few years, I was teaching beginning aikido classes including a course at University of Virginia, but while there I always was able to be just a student in Iaido.